HassanJegan/GFXShop/README.md

 # GFXShop
-Messing around with PhotoShop and Cinema 4D
+A showcase of what happens when I get bored.
+Graphics made in Photoshop and Cinema 4D.